DevOps vs. DevSecOps – What Is the Difference?

 Prepare your teams

 Before making any modifications to your process, it’s critical to get your teams on board with the notion of DevSecOps.
-Ascertain that everyone understands the importance and advantages of protecting apps early on, as well as how this affects application development.
+Be certain that everyone understands the importance and advantages of protecting apps early on, as well as how this affects application development.

-Security protocols and processes will be established before the application in question or the program is too far developed to be effectively secured if you move security to an earlier stage in the development pipeline.
+Security processes and protocols will be established before the application in question or the program is too far developed to be effectively secured if you move security to an earlier stage in the development pipeline.

 Choose the right feedback loops